yoember/yoember.github.io/index.md

 </table>{% endraw %}
 ```

-We use `{% raw %}{{#each}}{{/each}}{% endraw %}` handlebar block to generate a list.
-The `model` variable will contain the array what we download from the server.
-Ember.js automatically populate responses from the server if we download it in the next step using our route file.
+We use `{% raw %}{{#each}}{{/each}}{% endraw %}` handlebar block helper to generate a list.
+The `model` variable will contain an array which we will download from the server.
+Ember.js automatically populates responses from the server.
+However we have not implemented this step yet.

-Let's download our data from the server using route and Ember Data.
+Let's download our data from the server using a Route Handler and Ember Data.

-* Please read more about Route's Model: http://guides.emberjs.com/v2.3.0/routing/specifying-a-routes-model/
+* Please start here and read the official guide about Route's Model: http://guides.emberjs.com/v2.3.0/routing/specifying-a-routes-model/

 Add the following code to your `app/routes/admin/invitations.js` file: